kiwicom/js-iam-middleware/README.md

 Now run `generate:token` a browser will open and the CLI will ask you to input the token you get from the browser.
 After that you will be provided with a `refresh_token` that has long validity and can be used for local development.

+# Contributing

+We are always looking for people to contribute!
+Please check https://github.com/kiwicom/js-iam-middleware/blob/master/CONTRIBUTING.md for the guidelines.

 # License

 The code in this project is licensed under MIT license.
 By contributing to js-iam-middleware, you agree that your contributions will be licensed under its MIT license.